What to Expect on the Day – A Guide for Parents

 Show Start Time

 I usually begin about five minutes after the scheduled start to allow for late arrivals.
 If everyone is on time, we can jump right in.
-The children will be seated on the floor—this helps keep them settled and focused during the show.
+The children will be seated on the floor as this helps keep them settled and focused during the show.

 Food Break & Cake